lauraa0055/lauraa0055.github.io/Readme.md

 Each List has a boarder indicating an empty task with faded out words saying:
 "Click Here to Start"

+Have a button at the bottom center indicating: "create new task"

 Each Task is seperate by at least one line of space